Wednesday, September 20, 2006

 Friday, September 15, 2006

-A few days ago I picked up from the public library a book by David C. Korten, entitled "The Great Turning, From Empire to Earth Community".
+A few days ago I picked up from the public library a book by David C. Korten.

 Yes, those are impressive credentials.
 Club of Rome, no less!
-I am sure he gets to hobnob with the powerful and well-to-do…while nobodies like me get to live, in run-down single-wides, on the bottom of the trash heap, so to speak.
+I am sure he gets to hobnob with the powerful and well-to-do … while nobodies like me get to live, in run-down single-wides in flyover country.

 On the book's dedication page, Korten says:

 Beyond all doubt, Korten must have felt so violated as regards to his innocence.
 But at least he thanked Bush, because without him this magnificent book might never have been written.
-And considering that there's a whole chapter in the book that begins with the title "When God Was a Woman", it's easy to get a feel for the general direction the book will going: to wit, those Bible believing xtians are the real cause for all the problems in world …you know, what with that awful patriarchal Hebrew God of theirs, and all that.
+And considering that there's a whole chapter in the book that begins with the title "When God Was a Woman", it's easy to get a feel for the general direction the book will going: to wit, those aweful Bible clingers are the real cause for all the problems in world … you know, what with that awful patriarchal Hebrew God of theirs, and all that.

 At the start of the book, there are four pages of "Praise for The Great Turning", which contains effusive encomia, written by 22 different people, extolling this book's greatness.
 For example, here's what Matthew Fox, the very spiritual theologian and educator, had to say:

 Another person, Jan Roberts, said "THIS is the book we have been waiting for!"
 Still another, Bill Knuth, said "Brilliant.
 Challenging.
 Inspiring.
 Practical.
 Spiritual.
 Intelligent.
-Once again, David Korten challenges us with his keen analysis and elegent wisdom…" Even Congressman Dennis J. Kucinich weighs in with "David Korten has presented a clear blueprint for a powerful emerging majority."
+Once again, David Korten challenges us with his keen analysis and elegant wisdom …" Even Congressman Dennis J. Kucinich weighs in with "David Korten has presented a clear blueprint for a powerful emerging majority."

 As we can see, THIS is the book that momentarily left Bill Knuth so thunderstruck he was reduced to uttering one word sentences.
 And the rest of Korten's admirers are equally besides themselves with the marvelousness of his book.

-But somehow I have the feeling I won't get to be a part of that "powerful emerging majority" Kucinich was alluding to.
+But somehow I have the feeling I won't get treated too well by that "powerful emerging majority" Kucinich was alluding to.

 Friday, September 08, 2006